-- Works with PVC, liquid tight, rigid, EMT, GRC, and IMC conduit
+- Works with EMT, rigid, and PVC

 Rather than threading, screwing, gluing, or using compression to hold your conduit together, you only need to slide your conduit into the fitting to lock it into place with Southwire SIMPush conduit fittings.
 Metal teeth inside the fittings grab and hold your conduit with 300 ft-lbs of pull force.

 They work with several major types of conduit materials:

 - Liquid tight

 It sounds simple (and it is), but there’s a lot going inside in the design that makes it easier on you.

 Each fitting has an internal ring built into the side wall that stops you from pushing too far into the connector.

 One of the coolest things is that Southwire SIMPush connectors are reusable.
 Sure, you’re not likely to pull one on an install that’s already been signed off on.
 However, when the new guy uses the wrong one or flips the box around, you’re not stuck spending the next 30 minutes correcting the mistake and wasting materials.

 Just make sure to have Southwire’s removal tool on hand—it’s a simple quick-release ring.
 Wrap it around the fitting and undo the connection.

 Southwire is making SIMPush fittings in a ton of different styles to fit the needs of your install in dry locations.
 In addition to their easy use, these all will maintain your ground path: